-Rural district with 1 elementary school and 2 secondary schools with a current enrollment of over 640 students in Grades PK-12.
+• Rural district with 1 elementary school and 2 secondary schools with a current enrollment of over 640 students in Grades PK-12.

 - Caucasian 97%

 - Hispanic 1%

 - Black 1%

 - Asian 1%

-- Students with an Individualized Education Program (IEP) 11%
+- 11% Students have an Individualized Education Program (IEP).

-Measure: Wisconsin Knowledge and Concepts
+Measure: Wisconsin Knowledge and Concepts Examinations (WKCE)

-Examinations (WKCE)